OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

     <add key="OAuthConnectionName" value="TalentManagementApplication"/>
     ```

-1. Change the value for the key `MicrosoftAppId` to the value named BotChannelRegistrationId recorded earlier.
+1. Change the value for the key `MicrosoftAppId` to the value on the AppWorksheet named **BotChannelRegistrationId**.

-1. Change the value for the key `MicrosoftAppPassword` to the value named BotChannelRegistrationPassword recorded earlier.
+1. Change the value for the key `MicrosoftAppPassword` to the value on the AppWorksheet named **BotChannelRegistrationPassword**.

 1. Save and close the **web.config** file.

 1. Open the **manifest.json** file in the **Manifest** folder.

 1. Locate the `id` property.
-Replace the `botId` value with the BotChannelRegistrationId recorded earlier.
+Replace the `botId` value with the value on the AppWorksheet named **BotChannelRegistrationId**.

 1. Locate the `name` node.
 Change short and long names to differentiate the BotChannelRegistration bot from the BotFramework bot.

 1. Locate the `bots` node.
-Replace the `botId` value with the BotChannelRegistrationId recorded earlier.
+Replace the `botId` value with the value on the AppWorksheet named **BotChannelRegistrationId**.

 1. Locate the `validDomains` node.
 Add the domain `token.botframework.com`.
 (The node value is a string array.)